pmelendez2/update-epik-ip/README.md

 > I would like to generate a program to updatei
 > my Epik.com domain IP address when it changes.
 > I would like the program writting in Rust, using
-> Epik.com APIs, using my API Key.
+> Epik.com APIs, using my Epik API Key.
 The program should
 > run on Ubuntu 25.04 from the command line.
 The program
 > will be run on a scheduled basis using cron.